Make an Impact

 Gates Hall was completed in 1911, and was named after Wayland's first president, Dr. Isaac E. Gates.

-100 years have take a toll on this beautiful building.
+100 years have taken a toll on this beautiful building.
 Restorations to the exterior will allow Gates Hall to continue to be a hub for Wayland life.

 Gates Hall origninally served as a combination of classrooms, dining hall, administration and dormitory for the 208 students originally enrolled in this newly founded college.